 Once patterns of alteration are assessed, the user identifies potential causes of alteration that can be addressed by management interventions.
-Sources of alteration may be near the LOI or further upstream, and can include factors such as physical alteration of the stream channel, controlled discharges, diversions, impoundments, groundwater withdrawals or land use practices.
+Sources of alteration may be near the LOI or further upstream, and can include factors such as physical alteration of the stream channel, controlled discharges, diversions, impoundments, groundwater withdrawals, or land use practices.
+Users may consult the State Water Board's eWRIMS water rights database and consult with local agency staff regarding sources of diversions.
 For each potential source of alteration, the user should identify the potential mechanisms responsible for altered flow.
-Understanding the relationship between the source of alteration, the effect on functional flow components, and related effects on ecosystem functions will support evaluation of measures to reduce impacts and assess tradeoffs between ecological and non-ecological management goals.
+Understanding the relationship between the source of alteration, the effect on functional flow components, and related effects on ecosystem functions will support evaluation of measures to reduce impacts and assess tradeoffs between ecological and non-ecological management objectives.
+To the extent possible, this analysis should also attempt to account for anticipated changes in future flows associated with climate change based on the best available local projections and models.